Humanities and Social Science Program

 Possible Topics For Final Project:

-What are the merits and drawbacks of private and for profit businesses becoming involved in humanitarian action?
+• What are the merits and drawbacks of private and for-profit businesses becoming involved in humanitarian action?

-Or other topics in this subject area that you are interested in, and that your professor approves after discussing it with you.
+• Other professor-approved topics in this subject area that you are interested in

-Program Detail
+Program Details

-Workload: Around 4-5 hours per week (including class time and homework time)
+• Workload: Around 4 to 5 hours per week (including class and homework time)